octopus-network/hermes/e2e-astar/README.md

 ```
 ### Start app chain
 - Start a substrate appchain and a cosmos appchain
-- Update the relayer config file(hermes.toml in the script) based on the 2 chains above
+- Update the relayer config file(hermes.toml in the script) based on the 2 chains above if necessary
 ### Run test script
 ```
 # Get help info